MicrosoftDocs/dynamics365smb-docs/financials/madeira-news.md

 ### More flexibility in your sales processes
 This update adds more flexibility in what you sell:
 - You can now set up nonstock items - items that you offer to customers but do not maintain inventory for.
-For more information, see [How to: Work with Nonstock Items](inventory-how-work-nonstock-items.md).
+For more information, see [Work with Nonstock Items](inventory-how-work-nonstock-items.md).
 - You can now mark an item for drop shipment on a sales order and immediately create a purchase order for the item.
 This way, you can sell an item to a customer, purchase it from the vendor, and have it shipped directly from your vendor to your customer.
-For more information, see [How to: Purchase Items for a Sale](purchasing-how-purchase-products-sale.md).
+For more information, see [Purchase Items for a Sale](purchasing-how-purchase-products-sale.md).

 ### Categorize items in your inventory
 With this update, you can create a hierarchy of item categories and assign item attributes to each item category.
-For more information, see [How to: Categorize Items](inventory-how-categorize-items.md).
+For more information, see [Categorize Items](inventory-how-categorize-items.md).

 ### Send purchase orders to vendors
 Now you can enter purchase orders within [!INCLUDE[d365fin](includes/d365fin_md.md)].
-For more information, see [How to: Record Purchases](purchasing-how-record-purchases.md).
+For more information, see [Record Purchases](purchasing-how-record-purchases.md).

 ### Better quality incoming documents
 You can now easily correct errors in the scanned documents before you receive the resulting document - this way, you'll train the service to avoid the errors going forward.
-For more information, see [How to: Use OCR to Turn PDF and Image Files into Electronic Document](across-how-use-ocr-pdf-images-files.md).
+For more information, see [Use OCR to Turn PDF and Image Files into Electronic Document](across-how-use-ocr-pdf-images-files.md).

 ## August 2016 Update
 This update of [!INCLUDE[d365fin](includes/d365fin_md.md)] added new capabilities as [announced on the blog](https://community.dynamics.com/business/b/financials/archive/2016/08/29/new-and-updated-capabilities-in-the-august-update-of-project-quot-madeira-quot).